Michael Payton: Professional career

 After graduating from college Payton had a brief stint with the Dallas Cowboys as a free agent but his time there was cut short by compartment syndrome, which caused numbness in one of his feet.
 Payton collapsed after a couple of months in Dallas and was in danger of losing his leg.
 He returned to practice within three weeks but was dropped by Dallas days later.
 Afterwards Payton played for the Saskatchewan Roughriders in the Canadian Football League.

 Payton played for one season in the Arena Football League.
 He played as a back-up quarterback for the Florida Bobcats in 1996.
 That year, he completed three passes on 17 attempts and threw one interception.

 Payton was inducted in the Marshall University Athletic Hall of Fame in 1999.
 In January 2015, Payton was one of 17 players elected to the College Football Hall of Fame.

 Personal life

 Payton was active with the charities Drug Abuse Resistance Education and Big Brothers Big Sisters of America.
 He was also a senior counsellor for Alternative Rehabilitation Communities, a personal trainer and life coach.
 Payton was also a voter in the FWAA-NFF Grantland Rice Super 16 Poll.

 Death

 Payton died on September 27, 2018, from cancer.
 He had received twelve separate treatments for the disease.

+Michael Payton Memorial Quarterback Award

+Payton was a member of the Board of Advisors of the Mr. Pennsylvania Football program.
+The Michael Payton Memorial Quarterback Award was established in his honor.
+Recipients have displayed academic, athletic, and moral leadership.

+The award is presented at the annual banquet by members of his family.